lowrycode/table-tennis-league/README.md

 ### About Section

 The next section provides a friendly welcome to the website and background information about the league.
-It was placed just above the fold (to prompt users to scroll down) and immediately after the *Hero* section (to inform new users as to the websites content).
+It was placed just above the fold (to prompt users to scroll down) and immediately after the *Hero* section (to inform new users as to the website's content).

 ![About section](readme-resources/images/about.jpg)